• Skip to primary navigation

 Instructions

 • Begin cooking your rice.
 Once it's done, remove from heat and set aside.
-(I like to use minute rice, white or brown)!

 • While rice cooks, combine teriyaki sauce, apple cider vinegar and ginger paste in a small mixing bowl and whisk well.